Ranking the healthiest cut of steak for building muscle and managing weight

 Your body provides feedback on whether your current meat consumption is supporting your health or burdening your metabolism.
 Watch for these signals that suggest you may need to switch to leaner cuts or adjust portion sizes.

-• Stalled fat loss: If you are training hard and eating “clean” but the scale won’t budge, the hidden calories in marbled steaks could be the culprit.
+• Stalled fat loss: If you are training hard and eating “clean” but the scale won’t budge, the extra calories in marbled steaks could be one contributor.

 • Digestive discomfort: High-fat meals can delay gastric emptying, leading to bloating and indigestion (dyspepsia).